 A sialogram is an x-ray of the salivary ducts and glands.

-The salivary glands are located on each side of the face.
+The salivary glands are located on each side of the head, in the cheeks and under the jaw.
 They release saliva into the mouth.

 How the Test is Performed

 The test is performed in a hospital radiology department or a radiology facility.
 The test is done by an x-ray technician.
 A radiologist interprets the results.
 You may be given a medicine to make you calm before the procedure.

 You will be asked to lie on your back on the x-ray table.
 An x-ray is taken before the contrast material is injected to check for blockages that might prevent the contrast material from entering the ducts.

 A catheter (a small flexible tube) is inserted through your mouth and into the duct of the salivary gland.
 A special dye (contrast medium) is then injected into the duct.
 This allows the duct to show up on the x-ray.
 X-rays will be taken from several positions.
 The sialogram may be performed along with a CT scan.